-Will there be a season two?
-Here’s everything we know so far… but beware, because spoilers for the entire first season follow!
+Here’s everything we know about the upcoming season – but beware, because spoilers for the entire first season follow!

 Will there be a Noughts + Crosses season 2?

 Yes!
 The show didn’t have the strongest launch figures, with an overnight audience of 2.5 million watching the first episode on BBC One – down on the slot average of 3.1m.
 However, Noughts + Crosses appealed strongly to younger viewers, scoring a 13.3 per cent share of the 16-34 year-old demographic.

 This might explain why the BBC took so long to mull over a second season – but finally in May 2021, a year after the release of season one, it was confirmed that a follow-up was on the way.

 Noughts + Crosses season 2 release date: When will it return?

 Filming for the first season began in South Africa in November 2018, with the series launching 16 months later.